 Try to avoid using overly graphic footage to escape Facebook's censorship.
 When a video is censored, it stops being played automatically in the news feed and gets covered with a dark layer of 'graphic violence' warning.
 These actions on behalf of Facebook will diminish the exposure of the video to a minimum.

 If you've decided to use graphic footage, make sure it appears later on in the video to allow the video to last longer without censorship.
 Videos that start with graphic content are reported to Facebook faster and more frequently, and thus get censored quicker.

 If the only 'interesting' part of the video involves graphic violence, we recommend to show it at the beginning because otherwise the video will not be successful.
 This is because many people will not watch long enough to reach the 'interesting' part, and the video will not receive enough exposure.
 It's better for a video to be seen by many and then get censored, than to hardly be seen at all and never get censored.

 10. Adjust the video aspect ratio to mobile phones

-Since most views come from mobile phones, square (1:1) or vertical (4:5, 9:16) aspect ratios are preferable to a wide-screen 16:9 aspect ratio.
+Since the vast majority of views come from mobile phones, square (1:1) or vertical (4:5, 9:16) aspect ratios are preferable to a wide-screen 16:9 aspect ratio.
 Sometimes it can be hard to achieve, but most times the raw material will look just fine in a 1:1 aspect ratio.

 We hope these 10 tips for editing successful Facebook videos will help you reach more people!